ImmediatePlatform/Immediate.Handlers/readme.md

 }
 ```

+### Using Behaviors

+Once added to the pipeline, the behavior will be called as part of the pipeline to handle a request.
+They can be added
+to the pipeline one of three ways:

-This can be registered assembly-wide using:
+* Behaviors can be registered assembly-wide by using an `[assembly: ]` attribute, as shown here:
 ```cs
 [assembly: Behaviors(
 	typeof(LoggingBehavior<,>)
 )]
 ```

-or on an individual handler using:
+* Behaviors can be applied on an individual handler using:
 ```cs
 [Handler]
 [Behavior(